knazir/LambdaBot/README.md

 # LambdaBot
-A Discord bot for the MapleStory 2 guild Lambda
+A Discord bot for the MapleStory 2 guild FilthyCasuals